 A passive cache can be of any topology, but it is recommended that it is same as active cache.
 However, all operations performed on the active cache are replicated to the passive cache.
-Clients can connect to passive cache and perform both read and write operations but those operations are not replicated to the active cache.
-Modifications can be done at passive cache if required.
+Clients can connect to the passive cache and perform both read and write operations but those operations are not replicated to the active cache.
+Modifications can be done at the passive cache if required.

 If the active site goes down by any cause, you can redirect your requests to your passive site by making it active.
 Your passive site will behave as active and treat all requests without any failures.

 When your old active site is ready and restarted, you can reform your configuration as it was before.
-Make both sites active and this will transfer all data from old passive to old active site.
+Make both sites active and this will transfer all data from old passive to the old active site.
 When all data is transferred, you can make configurations to your passive site and redirect all requests to the active site.